hackaltran/Altran-CFC-Covid-19/README.md

 To get started with Health Assistant solution, you can choose any of the following two approaches -

-Option 1 : Build and Compile the End to End solution Option 2 : Use the existing deployed insfrasture
+### Approach 1 : Build and Compile the Solution
+Take git clone at a location of your choice on your system.

 ```
    git clone git@github.com:hackaltran/Altran-CFC-Covid-19.git